This course adheres to PSU’s Fair Grading Policy.

 For most college courses, you’re graded on both the labor of your work (how much time you’ve spent to produce work) and the quality of your work (whether something you’ve produced is “A-quality” or “B-quality.”
 However, such quality can be subjective, as it changes from course to course, assumes that all students enter the classroom with the same knowledge and abilities, and assumes that all assignments work equally well for all students.

 For all my courses, I’m going to only grade the labor of your work.
 This approach is often called “ungrading.”
 I take my lead from Jesse Stommel’s work on ungrading, as well as the work of Asao Inoue.
 For me, ungrading means that if you complete enough work, you’ll get an A for the course.
 Incomplete assignments take away from your final grade according to the following chart.

 You won’t receive any letter or number grades for this course beyond the 6-week grades and the end of the term.
 No assignments will be graded in a “traditional” way.
-Instead will use a simple course spreadsheet (see below) to keep track of your labor, as laid out in Projects and Posts (Questions, Collaborations, and Reflections).
+Instead will use a points system to keep track of your labor, as laid out in Projects and Posts (Questions, Collaborations, and Reflections).
 See the Assignments page for details.